Robert H. Woody

 (1) a reformed health care system should provide comprehensive services to ALL people;

-(2) psychological research leads to quality health care;
+(2) behavioral science research leads to quality health care;

-(3) psychology should be a mainstay in the education and training of all health care providers;
+(3) behavioral science should be a mainstay in the education and training of all health care providers;

-(5) a reformed health care system should deliver the full range of psychological services in preventive, crisis, and tertiary programs, and deal with public health issues (e.g., epidemics/pandemics, natural disasters).
+(4) a reformed health care system should deliver the full range of mental health services in preventive, crisis, and tertiary programs, and deal with public health issues (e.g., epidemics/pandemics, natural disasters).

 Everyone everywhere should receive health care, with no bias or discrimination.
-In rural and urban areas, APA should pursue health care for the mentally ill and rehabilitation for a host of limitations.
 Promoting legislative remedies should be a priority.
 Governmental funding for research, training, and community programs must be consistent and increased.

 biography

-With credentials in psychology, law, health services research/administration, and education, I offer authoritative advocacy of excellence in research and practice to benefit society and psychologists.
+With credentials in psychology, law, health services research/administration, and education, I offer authoritative advocacy of excellence in research and practice to benefit society and the mental health professions.
 I believe that: science, scholarship, and ethics provide the bases for modern psychology; and professionalism requires putting the needs of others over self-interests.

 At the national and state levels, I promote changes by advocating legislation and agency policies that assure practitioners fairness from third-party payment and governmental regulatory services.